htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

 Controlling the Job Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The **ENV** command is used to specify environment variables to set into the DAGMan jobs environment or get from the environment that the DAGMan job was submitted from.
-It is important to know that the environment variables in the DAG manager jobs environment effect scripts and node jobs that rely environment variables since scripts and node jobs are submitted from the DAGMan jobs environment.
+The :dag-cmd:`ENV[Usage]` command is used to specify environment variables to set into the DAGMan job's environment or get from the environment that the DAGMan job was submitted from.
+It is important to know that the environment variables in the DAG manager job's environment effect scripts and node jobs that rely environment variables since scripts and node jobs are submitted from the DAGMan job's environment.
 The syntax is:

 .. code-block:: condor-dagman